 Rebuilding the financial base: resource opportunities for post-pandemic grants

 The pain of the pandemic has been crippling to many.
-Reading the headlines it seems that the government has stepped in to help the nonprofits sector survive.
-But many cross state surveys indicate governmental funding has been no more than one fifth of overall need.
+Reading the headlines it seems that the government has stepped in to help the nonprofit sector survive.
+But many cross-state surveys indicate governmental funding has been no more than one-fifth of overall need.